drips-network/docs/docs/for-developers/collecting/collecting.md

 title: How to Collect
 ---

-You can use the SDK to collect funds sent to an NFT-based sub-account by calling the function `NFTDriverClient.collect`:
+You can use the SDK to collect funds that were sent to an NFT-based sub-account in completed cycles by calling the function `NFTDriverClient.collect`:

 ```
 collect(